Kurt Huber: Early life

 Huber was born in Chur, Switzerland, to German parents.
 He was raised in Stuttgart and later, after his father's death, in Munich.
 As a young child, he had suffered acute diphtheria.
 His larynx had been slit to save his life, but he never completely recovered.
 For the rest of his life, he walked with a heavy limp and had trouble speaking.
-Regardless of this, Huber, who showed an aptitude for such subjects as music, philosophy and psychology, became a professor of psychology and music in 1926 at the Ludwig Maximilian University of Munich.
+Regardless of this, Huber, who showed an aptitude for such subjects as music, philosophy and psychology, became a professor of psychology and music in 1926 at the Ludwig-Maximilians-Universität München.
 Huber never let his disabilities stop him.
-During his teaching, he was known for teaching classes that did not push Nazi ideology, which made him a favorite with the university students.
+During his teaching, he was known for teaching classes that did not push Nazi ideology, which made him a favourite with the university students.

 Resistance

 Huber was appalled by the rise of the Nazi Party and decided that Adolf Hitler and his government had to be removed from power.
 He came into contact with the White Rose movement through some students who attended his lectures, Hans Scholl and Alexander Schmorell.
 In January 1943, Huber helped edit the fifth White Rose leaflet.
 He wrote the White Rose's sixth leaflet calling for an end to National Socialism.
 It was the last leaflet to be published (Christoph Probst wrote an unpublished seventh leaflet).
 The sixth leaflet was published in its entirety, except for a paragraph praising the Luftwaffe.
 Schmorell and Scholl scratched the line, as they believed that it was wrong to support any branch of the army in Nazi Germany.
 Disgruntled, Huber walked out of the meeting.
 It was the last time that he saw Hans Scholl.